ShangJunTHU/Responses/README.md

 # Responses
-About responses to reviewer comments.
+About responses to reviewers' comments.